 Do I Really Need a DUI Lawyer?

-It all depends, but generally the answer is "yes", especially if it is a aggravated DUI like a high BAC or a repeat DUI.
-However, I understand that there are some people who 'just want to plead guilty' and get it over with - even if this is not the best decision.
+It all depends, but generally the answer is, "Yes.", especially if it is an aggravated DUI like a high blood alcohol content (BAC) or a repeat DUI.
+However, I understand that there are some people who "just want to plead guilty" and get it over with - even if this is not the best decision.

 But I would like to share with you a few thoughts to consider.
 First, even if you believe that you're guilty, you're still legally presumed innocent.
 A good DUI attorney can evaluate the strength of the proof against you in ways that you cannot do yourself.

 Second, a major issue in every case is whether the police overstepped their bounds and unlawfully stopped, arrested, tested, and charged you.
 A good DUI attorney will evaluate whether you were treated properly.
 If your rights were violated, there may be no case against you.

 Finally, the help of a good attorney is critical in limiting the damage that a DUI case can have on your family, your life and your livelihood.
 Impaired driving law (alcohol or drugs) is one of the most politically sensitive areas of the American legal system.
 Although most DUI cases are misdemeanor offenses, the consequences for a conviction can often parallel or exceed some felony punishments.
 Therefore, handling one of these cases without legal counsel can be a life-changing mistake.